 This website is dedicated to 4 female celebrities.
 It offers you to learn more about the life of these women and see them from an unusual perspective.

-The page has a lot of interesting solutions, but the distortion and mask transition effects deserved special attention of the jury.
+The page has a lot of interesting solutions, but the distortion and mask transition effects deserved the special attention of the jury.
 Timeline-based navigation also looks very innovative.
-Moreover, the developers created a nice mobile version
+Moreover, the developers created a nice mobile version.

 Foosball World Cup 18 – July 2018

 Foosball is table football.
 Have you known that?
 The website was created in honor of the World Cup 2018 and allows playing several matches.
+Foosball is rightfully among award-winning sites.
 The Awwwards jury pointed out the general futuristic design of the game and the original team selection menu.
-There is a version optimized for mobile devices.
+In addition, there is a version optimized for mobile devices.

 Oat the Goat – June 2018

-The reader directly participates in the story, selects actions and replies in the dialogues.
-Actually, the jury called the interactivity one of the key strengths of this website.
+The reader directly participates in the story, selects actions and replies to the dialogues.
+The jury called interactivity one of the key strengths of this website.
 The design and content quality are also great.

 Nike Reactor – May 2018